ElectionDataAnalysis/electiondata/docs/Sample_Session.md

 ```

 ### Create an initialization file for the results file (optional)
 If you wish to practice creating an initialization file for results, follow the steps below.
-Otherwise skip to the next section; in this case the system will use the initialization file [ga20g_20201120_1237.ini](../src/ini_files_for_results/Georgia/ga20g_20201120_1237.ini).
+Otherwise the system will use the initialization file [ga20g_20201120_1237.ini](../src/ini_files_for_results/Georgia/ga20g_20201120_1237.ini).

-Because your `results_directory` folder has a subfolder `Georgia`, the dataloading routines will look to the folder [src/ini_files_for_results/Georgia](../src/ini_files_for_results/Georgia) for information about any results files in `working_directory/results_directory/Georgia`.
+Because your `results_directory` folder has a subfolder `Georgia`, the dataloading routines will look to the folder [src/ini_files_for_results/Georgia](../src/ini_files_for_results/Georgia) for information about any results files in `results_directory/Georgia` in your working directory.

 1. Delete [ga20g_20201120_1237.ini](../src/ini_files_for_results/Georgia/ga20g_20201120_1237.ini) from the repository.
 2. Copy [src/ini_files_for_results/single_election_jurisdiction_template.ini](../src/ini_files_for_results/single_election_jurisdiction_template.ini) to a file with extension `.ini` in the folder [src/ini_files_for_results/Georgia](../src/ini_files_for_results/Georgia).